meownyaaa/rdp-windows-workflow/README.md

-# Setting up RDP for the workflow
+# Setting up RDP for the runner

 <br>